mehran66/GPS-Vehicle-Tracking/README.md

 # GPS-Vehicle-Tracking
-A C# code for GPS Vehicle Tracking (LBS class project)
+A C# code for GPS Vehicle Tracking.
+This is a class project for the Location Based Servics (LBS) course.
+This project has two main parts; the car side part and the user side part.
+There are a GPS and a simcard reader in the car.
+When the user send an SMS to the simcard in the card, the car's location is recieved by the user.
+Therefor, there are two different interface desined and coded in C#.